 If you want to still be in the middle of the action and get that classic Santorini vibe while saving a bit of money, Fira or Firostefani might be the place for you.

-If you want to stay in a (relatively, this is still Santorini) affordable location with access to the beach, look at places in Kamari or Perissa.
+If you want to stay in a (relatively, this is still Santorini) affordable location with access to some of Santorini’s best beaches, look at places in Kamari or Perissa.

 I’ve linked a few hotels below that will give you an idea of the price range and availability you’re looking at in Santorini, all of which receive excellent reviews and are located in once of the villages I’ve mentioned here.
 If you see a property you like and your travel dates are set, let me make a recommendation: book it!

 While it often seems like new boutique properties are popping up on the island daily, Santorini is still a relatively small place, and locations come at a premium.

 For that reason, I can’t stress enough: if you have a specific Santorini experience in mind, whether that’s an all-out luxury honeymoon in Oia or a chance to see the island on as low of a budget as possible, book as far in advance as you can.